devilopers-united/agro-pact/README.md

-## Problem Statement:
+## Problem Statement

-# A web application specifically designed for Indian coal mines to quantify their carbon footprint and explore pathways to carbon neutrality.
+# A web application specifically designed for Indian coal mines to quantify their carbon footprint and explore pathways to carbon neutrality

 ---
 name: Feature Request